Location: In the north of the North Island of New Zealand.

-No visit to Auckland is complete without a trip up the SKY Tower – the iconic 328-metre-high building that has come to be associated with the city since its completion in 1997.
+No visit to Auckland is complete without a trip up the Sky Tower – the iconic 328-metre-high building that has come to be associated with the city since its completion in 1997.
 Take the glass bottomed lifts up to the viewing deck for sweeping 360 degree views.
-It’s also fun to stand outside at the bottom of the tower (corner Federal and Victoria Streets) by the landing pad for the SKYJump to watch daredevils zoom down the outside in a controlled descent.
+It’s also fun to stand outside at the bottom of the tower (corner of Federal and Victoria Streets) by the landing pad for the SkyJump to watch daredevils zoom down the outside in a controlled descent.

 Out on the water

 With two harbours, Auckland has no shortage of water activities.
 From the downtown Ferry Building you can be on one of the Hauraki Gulf islands in around half an hour.
 Take your motorhome with you to Waiheke Island on one of the vehicle ferry services and explore the charming settlements, beautiful beaches and award-winning vineyards dotted across the island.
 Rangitoto is the huge volcanic cone in the middle of the harbour and has a summit walk (one hour) or a guided 4WD tour to the top for spectacular views.

 Nature lovers should head to Tiritiri Matangi, an open wildlife sanctuary full of native birds, walking tracks and the oldest working lighthouse in New Zealand.
 Auckland’s waters are also home to whales and dolphins year-round and you can join a tour to spot these and a wide range of other sea creatures and birdlife.

 Keen sailors will love the chance to get aboard an America’s Cup boat, or a harbour sailing trip.
 There is also a range of sea kayaking trips for a unique perspective on Auckland’s harbour.